 Consistent Capital Strategy.
-We continue to focus on growing revenues and free cash flow.
+We continue to focus on growing revenues and free cash flow(1).
 This will allow us to execute our consistent capital strategy, which balances reinvestment in our core businesses with return of capital to our shareholders through dividends and share repurchases.
-Additionally, we plan to use the proceeds from the expected sale of Intellectual Property & Science for general corporate purposes, including investing in the core business, repaying debt and repurchasing common shares.
+Additionally, we plan to use approximately \$1.0 billion of the net proceeds from the sale of Intellectual Property & Science to buy back common shares and the balance to pay down debt (primarily commercial paper) and reinvest in the core business.